bmoshe/bootcamp-backend/chapters/Chapter 1 - Models.md

  - Any public methods we've added: They need to do what we expect them to.

 It's important that we only test what our model is doing!
 It's easy to get carried away and start testing code that our model calls or relies on.
-In general, that's an antipattern.
+In general, that's an anti-pattern.

 **NOTE**: Remember to write tests for both the `Task` and `TaskList` model!